uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 {panel end}

-It is important to remember that you can only perform a Binary Search if the items you are searching through are sorted into order.
+It is important to remember that you can only perform a binary search if the items you are searching through are sorted into order.
 This makes the sorting algorithms we will look at next even more important because without sorting algorithms we wouldn't be able to use binary search to quickly look through data!

 {panel type="project"}